-Cost: Thanks to support from the Ivywood Foundation, participation in the Institute for Civically Engaged Research is free, and scholarships are available to defray costs of travel, food, and housing on the Tufts campus.
-Applicants are expected to seek financial support from their home institution, but admission to the Institute for Civically Engaged Research will not be affected by financial need.
+The Institute will take place on campus at Tufts University from June 20-23.
+Approximately twenty fellows will meet each day for intensive discussions and workshops.
+Thanks to support from the Ivywood Foundation, participation in the Institute for Civically Engaged Research is free, housing on the Tufts campus will be provided, and scholarships are available to defray costs of meals and travel.
+Applicants are expected to seek financial support from their home institution, but admission to the Institute will not be affected by financial need.

 To apply, please complete this form.
 Application deadline: March 1, 2022.